ocharles/blog/posts/2012-12-09-24-days-of-hackage-lens.md

 ---
-title: 24 Days of Hackage: lens
+title: "24 Days of Hackage: lens"
 ---

 One of my favourite aspects of functional programming is the emphasis on